legacysurvey/legacysurvey/pages/dr8/catalogs.rst

 ``brickname``                         char[8]                            Name of brick, encoding the brick sky position, eg "1126p222" near RA=112.6, Dec=+22.2
 ``objid``                             int32                              Catalog object number within this brick; a unique identifier hash is BRICKID,OBJID;  OBJID spans [0,N-1] and is contiguously enumerated within each blob
-``brick_primary``                     boolean                            True if the object is within the brick boundary ``brightstarinblob``                  boolean                            True if the object shares a blob with a "bright" (Tycho-2) star
+``brick_primary``                     boolean                            True if the object is within the brick boundary ``brightblob``                        int16                              bitmask set if an object is near a bright foreground source, as cataloged on the `DR8 bitmasks page`_
-``type``                              char[4]                            Morphological model: "PSF"=stellar, "REX"="round exponential galaxy", "DEV"=deVauc, "EXP"=exponential, "COMP"=composite.
+``type``                              char[4]                            Morphological model: "PSF"=stellar, "REX"="round exponential galaxy", "DEV"=deVauc, "EXP"=exponential, "COMP"=composite, "DUP"=Gaia source.
 Note that in some FITS readers, a trailing space may be appended for "PSF ", "DEV " and "EXP " since the column data type is a 4-character string
 ``ra``                                float64      deg                   Right ascension at epoch J2000 ``dec``                               float64      deg                   Declination at epoch J2000 ``ra_ivar``                           float32      1/deg\ |sup2|         Inverse variance of RA (no cosine term!), excluding astrometric calibration errors